panyukovnn/handbook/java/tests-ai-rules.md

 - The best tests consist of a single statement.
 - Tests should use Hamcrest matchers if available.
 For simple assertions, use JUnit assertions.
 - Each test must verify only one specific behavioral pattern of the object it tests.
-- Tests must use random values as inputs.
 - Tests are not allowed to print any log messages.
 - Tests must not wait indefinitely for any event; they must always stop waiting on a timeout.
 - Tests must verify object behavior in multi-threaded, concurrent environments.